janbiedermann/opal-webpack-loader/readme.md

 webpack will hot reload it from then on. ([issue#1](https://github.com/isomorfeus/opal-webpack-loader/issues/1))

 ### Opal Load Path
 The projects directory for opal ruby files must be in the opal load path.
-This is done in the initializer for rails apps or in the app_loader.rb, for example:
+This is done in the initializer for rails apps in config/initializers/opal_webpack_loader.rb or in 'owl_init.rb' for non rails apps, for example:
 ```ruby
 Opal.append_path(File.realdirpath('app/opal'))
 ```